thirumurthis/Learnings/Linux/Centos_8_setup.md

 In order to add a static ip address navigate to `/etc/sysconfig/network-scripts/` folder copy the `ifcfg-esp0s3` or `ifcfg-lo` (lo - is loopback address/localhost).

-Content
+Content (completely comment out the IPV6 configs)
 ![image](https://user-images.githubusercontent.com/6425536/82538907-5154b580-9b01-11ea-95a7-b33b67e8d847.png)

-once updated restart the networks service `$ systemctl start network`
+use `$ sudo nmtui` command for UI based setup of host and network name. once updated restart the networks service `$ systemctl start NetworkManager` if the `$ systemctl start network`.

+Also note that use the `$ dnf check-update`, after the above steps, it will update the system. initially the network was slow.

+But after sometime dnf command downloaded the package. `$ ping -c 5 google.com` should output correctly.